fourscoreandmore/fourscoreandmore.org/partimenti/index.md

 - Descending 3: 'Zigzag' circle-of-fifths (note the outer-voice canon)
 - One Ascending form with 4-3 suspensions

-9-8 and 2-3: More Chains of Suspensions
+2-3: More Chains of Suspensions
-- Ascending: 9-8 (and 10 to re-start, like the 7-6 ascending pattern)
+- Ascending: with re-starts, like in the 7-6 ascending pattern.
 - Descending: 2-3 in a V42-I6 harmonic pattern, but diatonic (i.e. without tonicisations).

 ### Partimeti Prototypes: Representations of canonical schemas